 Close Comfort works in any room, even outside in sheltered places.
 It creates a micro-climate, a cool zone, up to 4-5 square metres.

 If the temperature inside your bedroom regularly exceeds 28°C at night, the Igloo tent provides extra cooling to keep you comfortable, and also provides chemical-free mosquito protection.
 The Igloo tent also reduces the air conditioner power consumption to about 180 Watts average, a valuable saving for off-grid battery installations.
 The Igloo tent also provides an ideal place for your baby or small child to be cool and comfortable during the day time.

 We recommend keeping Close Comfort near you, no more than 1 or 2 metres away.
-If you need it further away, or want to use while you are standing, we recommend our Cool Focus accessory which extends the range and optionally directs the cool air flow at a higher angle.
+If you need it further away, or want to use while you are standing, we recommend our Focus Enhancer accessory (already included with our COOL FOCUS units) that extends the range and optionally directs the cool air flow at a higher angle.